HIDE OR SEEK?--By James Dobson

 The influence of peer pressure is best illustrated by a study of teenagers conducted by Ruth W. Berenda.
 She & her associates brought 10 adolescents into a room & told them that they were going to study their perception (how well they could see).
 To test this ability, they planned to hold up cards on which three lines were drawn.
 The lines were marked A, B, & C, & were of three different lengths.
 Line A was the longest on some cards, while lines B or C were longer on others.
 As the cards were held before the class, the researcher would point to A,B, & C consecutively, asking the students to raise their hands when the pointer was directed at the longest line.

-one student didn't know, however, is that the other nine had been brought in early & told to vote for the second longest line.
+The instructions were simple & were repeated.
+"Raise your hand when we point to the longest line."
+What one student didn't know, however, is that the other nine had been brought in early & told to vote for the second longest line.
 The purpose was to test the effect of group pressure on that lonely individual.

 The experiment began with nine teenagers voting for the wrong line.
 The uninformed student would typically glance around, frown in confusion, & slip his hand up with the group.
 The instructions were repeated & the next card was raised.
 Time after time, this self-conscious student would sit there saying a short line is longer than a long line, simply because he lacked the courage to challenge the group!
 This remarkable conformity occurred in about 75% of the cases, & was true of small children & high school students as well.
 Berenda concluded that, "Some people would rather be president than right." which is certainly an accurate assessment.